About Me

 I took 2019 off.
 I spent it mostly in Madrid, where explored my acting and filmmaking interests among other things.

-In early 2020 I’ve returned to Google Zürich, where I work as a Software Engineer.
+In early 2020 I’ve returned to Google Zürich, where I worked as a Senior Software Engineer until 2024.